almovidhussaini/babylonclone/app/upgrades/v1/README.md

 ## Testnet vs Mainnet

-ybtc upgrade data will be different for mainnet and testnet, The BTC Headers are different as the Bitcoin mainnet and signet produces different block headers.
+Babylon upgrade data will be different for mainnet and testnet, The BTC Headers are different as the Bitcoin mainnet and signet produces different block headers.
 So, the upgrade data will be divided into 2 `app/upgrades/v1`: